 Only within the federally-allowed distribution waterfall.
 The applicant's PNA is paid out of the trust and can be used for any personal purpose.
 Medicare and supplemental insurance premiums are allowable.
 Allowable medical expenses not otherwise covered are allowable.
 The CSMIA goes to the community spouse and can be used for their general expenses.
 After these required distributions, the remaining funds go to the NF (for institutional Medicaid) or to the appropriate waiver income contribution (for HCBS).
 Trust funds cannot be diverted to gifts, ineligible relatives, the applicant's accumulation of new assets, or non-allowable purposes.

-Attorney drafting typically costs $500 to $2,500 depending on attorney rates, geographic area, complexity, and any bundled estate or spousal impoverishment planning.
+Attorney drafting typically costs a few hundred to a few thousand dollars, depending on attorney rates, geographic area, complexity, and any bundled estate or spousal impoverishment planning.
 Bank account fees are typically minimal or zero.
 Ongoing trustee duties take a few hours per month and can be handled by a family member without additional cost; professional or corporate trustees charge fees that vary widely.
 Many elder-law attorneys offer flat-fee Medicaid packages that include the Miller Trust setup along with the application, asset planning, and CSMIA/CSRA analysis.

 Most major Ohio banks and credit unions will open Miller Trust accounts, but some require specific documentation, some refer the request to a trust department, and a few decline entirely.
 The elder-law attorney can recommend banks that routinely handle Miller Trust accounts in your area.
 Common providers in Ohio include large regional banks (Huntington, Fifth Third, Key, PNC) and many community banks and credit unions.
 If the first bank declines, try another; the issue is usually institutional preference, not legal.